intel/neural-compressor/examples/pytorch/image_recognition/ResNet50/pruning/eager/README.md

 ```

 # Results
-Our dense ResNet50 model used from timm has accuracy of 80.1, and our pruned model with 75% sparsity has
+Our dense ResNet50 model's accuracy is 80.1, and our pruned model with 75% 2x1 structured sparsity has accuracy of 78.95.
 Your can refer to our validated pruning results in our [documentation](https://github.com/intel/neural-compressor/tree/master/neural_compressor/compression/pruner#validated-pruning-models)